-Durable Goods Orders in the United States is expected to be -1.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Durable Goods Orders in the United States to stand at 2.50 in 12 months time.
-In the long-term, the United States Durable Goods Orders is projected to trend around 2.40 percent in 2020, according to our econometric models.
+Durable Goods Orders in the United States is expected to be -0.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.